autonomousTurtle/portfolio/_pages/workshop.md

 	<img src="/images/workshop/workshop_measuring.PNG">
 	<img src="/images/workshop/workshop_drills.PNG">
 </div>

+Toolbox items are categorized by function: attaching, grabbing, taping, measuring, and drilling.

 Inspired by the Galleries feature from WordPress, we've made it easy to create grid layouts for your images.
 Just use a bit of simple HTML in your post to create a masonry grid image layout: